We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 Switzerland has forbidden the slaughtering of dogs for commercial meat.
 Unfortunately, it is entirely legal to raise your own dogs for slaughter and consumption.

 Many of the poor in Switzerland raise dogs to slaughter and consume because the meat is much cheaper.
+Sometimes sled dogs end up being slaughtered when people don’t have anything left to eat.
 One of the most popular cooked dog meat dishes in the country is Mostbröckli, which is dog meat that has been marinated.

 14. Timor-Leste